Marie Brizard Wine & Spirits: Activities

-The company operates primarily in France, Poland, and in the United States, producing and distributing a range of wines and spirits, such as the vodka brands Sobieski and Krupnik, the whisky William Peel, the liquor range Marie Brizard, the Cognac Gautier cognac, and the tequila San Jose.
+The company operates primarily in France, Poland, and in the United States, producing and distributing a range of wines and spirits, such as the vodka brands Sobieski and Krupnik, the whisky William Peel, the liquor range Marie Brizard, Cognac Gautier, and the tequila San Jose.
 It also owns a wide range of wines, including Moncigale, Marques del Puerto, and the flavoured wine brand Fruits & Wine.

 Shareholders

 As of March 22, 2018, the largest shareholders of the company are: